TheShermanTanker/pypy/pypy/doc/index-report.rst

 summarizes research & technical results of the PyPy-1.0 release and discusses related development process and community aspects. *(2007-05-01)*

-`D08.2 JIT Compiler Architecture`_ is a report about the Architecture and working of our JIT compiler generator. *(2007-05-01)*

-`D08.1 JIT Compiler Release`_ reports on our successfully including a JIT compiler for Python and the novel framework we used to automatically generate it in PyPy 1.0. *(2007-04-30)*

 `D06.1 Core Object Optimization Results`_ documents the optimizations we implemented in the interpreter and object space: dictionary implementations, method call optimizations, etc. The report is still not final